The Controllership function is integral to an organization's finance operations, ensuring compliance and facilitating timely reporting.

 Internal controls should be continually tested for deficiencies.
 When deficiencies are identified, the Controller's responsibility is to act quickly to correct them and enhance the control system's effectiveness.
 Audits are an opportunity to test the strength of these internal controls.
 They can make the life of the Controller easier as the auditors will make recommendations on how to improve these controls.
 The Controller must ensure that controls are reliable and comply with relevant laws and regulations.

-Effective controllership isn't just about what you do—it's also about how you do it.
-By following best practices, controllers can ensure they're fulfilling their duties most effectively and efficiently.
+Being an effective controller isn't just about what you do; it's also about how you do it.
+By following these best practices, controllers can ensure they’re fulfilling their duties effectively and efficiently.

-Financial processes and policies should never be static; they must evolve as the organization and its environment change.
-Controllers should regularly evaluate these processes and policies to identify improvement areas and ensure they meet the organization's operational needs and compliance requirements.
+Financial processes are not static.
+They change with business policies alike.
+They must evolve an organization and respond to environmental change.
+Controllers need to regularly evaluate all of these processes and policies to best identify areas that they can improve, and ensure that they meet the organization’s operational needs and compliance requirements.

 Technology supports every facet of the company's financial operations, and new developments can significantly impact processes.
 The Controller and every other business leader are responsible for continually looking for opportunities where technology can be leveraged to improve processes.
 Staying educated on the offerings of large enterprise software players, like Oracle, can help you discover opportunities for your business.